-Where ICT transmits, converts or records video with synchronized audio, it shall preserve subtitlecaption data such that it can be displayed in a manner consistent with clauses 7.1.1 and 7.1.2.
+Where ICT transmits, converts, or records video with synchronized audio, the ICT shall preserve subtitle data such that the subtitles can be displayed in a manner consistent with clause 7.1.1, including any data relating to presentational aspects such as screen position, text and background colours, text style and text fonts.

-Additional presentational aspects of the text such as screen position, text colours, text style and text fonts may convey meaning, based on regional conventions.
+Note: Additional presentational aspects of the text such as screen position, text colours, text style and text fonts may convey meaning, based on regional conventions.
 Altering these presentational aspects could change the meaning and should be avoided wherever possible.

-7.1.4 Captions characteristics
+7.1.4 Subtitle characteristics

-Where ICT displays subtitlescaptions, it shall provide a way for the user to adapt the displayed characteristics of captions to their individual requirements, except where the captions are displayed as unmodifiable characters.
+Where ICT displays video with synchronized audio, and has control over the presentation of its subtitles, the ICT shall provide a way for the user to adapt the displayed characteristics of subtitles to their individual requirements, except where the subtitles are displayed as unmodifiable characters.

-NOTE 1: Defining the background and foreground colour of subtitles, font type, size opacity of the background box of subtitles, and the contour or border of the fonts can contribute to meeting this requirement.
+Note 1: Defining the background and foreground colour of subtitles, font type, size, opacity of the background box of subtitles, and the contour or border of the fonts can contribute to meeting this requirement.

-NOTE 2: Subtitles that are bitmap images are examples of unmodifiable characters.
+Note 2: Subtitles that are bitmap images are examples of unmodifiable characters.

 7.1.5 Spoken subtitles

-Where ICT displays video with synchronized audio, it shall have a mode of operation to provide a spoken output of the available spoken subtitlescaptions, except where the content of the displayed captions is not programmatically determinable.
+Where ICT displays video with synchronized audio, the ICT shall have a mode of operation to enable output of the available spoken subtitles.

-Spoken subtitlesinterlingual subtitlesNOTE 1: Being able to manage speech output range for spoken subtitles independently from general ICT speech is preferable for most users.
-That is possible when the audio file with spoken subtitle is delivered in a separate audio track and mixed in the end users device.

-NOTE 2: Presenting the separate audio track with spoken subtitles in synchronization with the displayed subtitles/captions improves understandability of the subtitles.

-NOTE 3: Providing subtitles/captions as separate text-streams, facilitates converting the respective texts into audio.

-NOTE 4: Subtitles that are bitmap images are examples where the content of the displayed captions will not be programmatically determinable.
+Note 1: Spoken subtitles are sometimes provided to accompany interlingual subtitles, so that users who are blind and partially sighted or cannot read can understand dialogue that is being spoken in a language different to their own.
+They are also sometimes provided to offer an understandable version of indistinct or otherwise unintelligible speech.

+Note 2: This requirement does not mean that players generate spoken subtitles from available subtitles, but only that they play spoken subtitle audio if it is available.

 7.2 Audio description technology

 7.2.1 Audio description playback

-Where ICT displays video with synchronized audio, it shall provide a mechanism to select and play available audio descriptionaudio description to the default audio channel.
+Where ICT displays video with synchronized audio, the ICT shall provide a mechanism to select and play available audio description to the default audio channel.

-Where video technologies do not have explicit and separate mechanisms for audio description, an ICT is deemed to satisfy this requirement if the ICT enables the user to select and play several audio tracks.
+Where video technologies do not have explicit and separate mechanisms for audio description, an ICT is deemed to satisfy this requirement if the ICT enables the user to select and play one of several audio tracks.

-NOTE 1: In such cases, the video content can include the audio description as one of the available audio tracks.
+Note 1: In such cases, the video content can include the audio description as one of the available audio tracks.

-NOTE 2: Audio descriptions in digital media sometimes include information to allow descriptions that are longer than the gaps between dialogue.
+Note 2: Audio descriptions in digital media sometimes include information to allow descriptions that are longer than the gaps between dialogue.
 Support in digital media players for this "extended audio description" feature is useful, especially for digital media that is viewed personally.

 7.2.2 Audio description synchronization

-Where ICT has a mechanism to play audio descriptionaudio description, it shall preserve the synchronization between the audio/visual contentcontent and the corresponding audio description.
+Where ICT displays video with synchronized audio, and has a mechanism to play audio description, the ICT shall preserve the synchronization between the audio/visual content and the corresponding audio description.

 7.2.3 Preservation of audio description

-Where ICT transmits, converts, or records video with synchronized audio, it shall preserve audio descriptionaudio description data such that it can be played in a manner consistent with clauses 7.2.17.2.1 and 7.2.27.2.2.
+Where ICT transmits, converts, or records video with synchronized audio, the ICT shall preserve audio description data such that the audio description can be played in a manner consistent with clauses 7.2.1 and 7.2.2.

-7.3 User controls for captions and audio description
+7.3 User control of audiovisual accessibility features